ShubhamRaz/QRBasedPrintingSystem/README.md

-# Smart QR-Based Printing System
+# Smart QR-Based Printing System (Under Development)

 A **Raspberry Pi Zero 2 W–powered** document printing system where users can upload documents via a web interface, pay, and receive a QR code.
 Later, they scan the QR code at the printer station to automatically print their document.